guidytz/HeatNet/README.md

   -n NET_PATH, --network NET_PATH
-                        Path to the network file (mandatory) -p PATH, --path PATH  Path to folder containing csv files to take average (mandatory) --avg                 Informs if path has one or multiple csv files and, in case of multiple files, the heatmap considers an average of those files
-  --fps FPS             Set the the gif fps (default = 4)
+                        Path to the network file (mandatory) -p PATH, --path PATH  Path to folder containing csv files to take average (mandatory) --avg                 Informs if path has one or multiple csv files and, in case of multiple files, the heatmap considers an average of those files --fps FPS             Set the the gif fps (default = 4)
 ```

+One can test the scrip with the example [5x5 network](https://github.com/guidytz/HeatNet/tree/master/cenario/5x5).

+The resulting gifs can be seen in [animations](https://github.com/guidytz/HeatNet/tree/master/animations)